polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/05 - Hello World.md

 If you still struggle with some of the parts we walked through in this chapter, you might benefit from watching the following video.

 https://www.youtube.com/watch?v=O9ek7JH7Ptw

+Feel free to play with your Hello World application, and modify it as you see fit.
+Suggestion, try to inject a **[video]** widget into it ...